certe-medical-epidemiology/certeplot2/README.md

 - May be distributed, although:
   - Source code **must** be made available when the package is distributed
   - A copy of the license and copyright notice **must** be included with the package.
-- Comes with a LIMITATION of liability
+- Come with a LIMITATION of liability
-- Comes with NO warranty
+- Come with NO warranty

 ----